syncfusion-content/php-docs/PHP/Chart/Getting-Started.md

 ---
 layout: post
 title: Getting Started for Essential PHP Chart
-description: How to create a chart, add series, enable tooltip and other features in Chart.
+description: Learn here about getting started with Syncfusion Essential PHP Chart Control, its elements, and more.
 platform: php
 control: Chart
 documentation: ug
 ---

-# Getting Started
+# Getting Started with PHP Chart

 This section explains you the steps required to populate the Chart with data, add data labels, tooltips and title to the Chart.
 This section covers only the minimal features that you need to know to get started with the Chart.